886 civilians killed, wounded or kidnapped in Mali: UN | www.lokmattimes.com

 Since 2012, Mali has been facing a deep multifaceted crisis at the security, political and economic levels.

-Independence insurgencies, jihadist incursions and inter-community violence have left thousands dead and hundreds of thousands displaced in this West African country.
-(ANI/Xinhua)
+Independence insurgencies, jihadi incursions and inter-community violence have left thousands dead and hundreds of thousands displaced in this West African country.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app